therealmarv/CastVideos-android/README.md

 ## Change List

+2.6.1
+ * Updated the recyclerview support library to 23.1.1 since the blocking bug has been fixed in this release.

 2.6
  * Updated build.gradle to compile with SDK 23 and bumped recyclerview support library to v23.0.1.
 Although version 23.1.0 is out, I have not moved the project to that version due to a bug that is in that